b3u/Template-Sites/README.md

 ## Available Sites
 ### Paper Boy
-#### *Warning: This website is still under construction*
-The first site available is this one page portfolio site named *paper boy*.
-It will consists of About, Work, Blog and Contact sections.
+The first site available is this one page portfolio site named *Paper Boy*.
+It will consists of About, Work and Contact sections.

 ### Red Rover
 The second site available is a business website, and also a one page site.
 Featuring a simple color scheme of grey and off-white with a splash of red, *Red Rover* contains About, Pricing and Contact sections.

+### Blog.com
+  Like *Red Rover*, *Blog.com* is a business website.
+It has a white and salmon color scheme, and is intended to sell a blog creation and hosting service.
+It consists of About, Pricing and Contact sections.

+### Code Cafe
+#### *Warning: This website is still under construction*
+  *Code Cafe* is one of my favorites.
+It advertises a service, which I eventually decided was an open-source program for coders.
+When it is complete, it will be the first two page site, with a help page, and include about and download sections on the home page.